 Information security teams often also rely on manual risk reporting methods which are time and labor-intensive.
 Many organizations are now turning to automated third-party risk management (TPRM) solutions that automate data breach detection capabilities, provide real-time insights, and streamline remediation workflows.

-We assess three TPRM solutions, Panorays, CyberGRX, and UpGuard to help you make an informed decision before investing in the right solution for your needs.
+We assess three TPRM solutions, Panorays, SecurityScorecard, and UpGuard, to help you make an informed decision before investing in the right solution for your needs.

 Panorays is a US incorporated company operating largely in Tel Aviv, Israel.
 The Panorays platform helps users discover, assess, and monitor their cybersecurity risk exposure from third-party vendors in their digital supply chain.